 Ukraine’s agriculture sector is the country’s third largest economic sector and provides 20% of the country’s employment.
 In spite of excellent growing conditions, Ukrainian agriculture is hindered by comparatively low yields and productivity.
-The bulk of production comes from the small and medium farms which cultivate 65% of agricultural land.
+The bulk of production comes from the small and medium farms which cultivate more than 50% of agricultural land.

 In the horticulture sector, small and medium farms produce the majority of the country’s fruit and vegetable yet remain disconnected from markets and isolated from supply chains.
 By modernizing production and post-harvest handling capabilities and by linking small and medium enterprises to markets, Ukraine could significantly boost agricultural economy and rural employment.